 3) Select A Family (if you choose)

-- Begin reviewing adoptive parent profiles and DVDs for the type of adoptive parents you would like to choose for your baby.
+- Begin reviewing prospective adoptive parent profiles and DVDs for the type of family you would like to choose for your baby.

 - Get to know the family you choose by meeting them with your counselor a few times before your baby is born.